 - Purchased Bibles for all CECCA-16 pastor and evangelist students.

-- New Pediatric Ward under construction, increasing hospital capacity by 30% once opened in early 2017.
+- New Pediatric Ward under construction, increasing hospital capacity by 30% once opened.
 This initiative has been spearheaded by Medical Ministries International and CARES.

 - Soap making business slated to launch late 2016